 This deviation is explained only when the smuon(s) and electroweak gauginos are light as $O(100)$\,GeV together with a large $\tan\beta$ of $\mathcal{O}(10)$.
 In this case, the vacuum stability constraint in the stau-Higgs potential becomes important: if $\mu\tan\beta$ is too large, the EWSB minimum decays into the charge breaking minimum with a life time shorter than the age of the universe.
 The constraint is shown in Ref.~\cite{Endo:2013lva} as

 where $\Delta_\tau$ is a radiative correction to the tau Yukawa coupling~\cite{Guasch:2001wv}, and $m_{\tilde{L}_3} (m_{\tilde{E}_3})$ is the mass of LH (RH) stau.
+The normalization factor $\eta_{\tau} \approx 1$ slightly depends on $\tan\beta$~\cite{Kitahara:2013lfa}.
 Clearly, this constraint is avoided when $\mu$ is small or staus are much heavier than the smuons, which requires large soft SUSY breaking masses for the Higgs doublets.